 You’ve finally secured a job with that popular construction company and you can’t wait to get started.
-But have you thought about the safety of your feet?
+But have you thought about the safety of your feet while at work?

-If you are like me and many others, you just sourced for a rustic pair of safety shoes without thinking much about their ergonomics and their suitability to the job at hand.
+If you are like me and many others, on the other hand, you just sourced for a rustic pair of safety shoes without thinking much about their ergonomics and their suitability to the job at hand.

 What you may actually not know is that wearing the ‘wrong type’ of work boot leaves your feet exposed to a myriad of challenges such as falling objects, exposed sharp points and misplaced tools.
 Worry not though.

 In this guide, we will explore the sphere of safety toe work boots, how to choose them and basically how wearing the wrong work boots can end up inflicting pain on your feet.